Isotarge/ScriptHawk/lips/README.md

 ### Unimplemented

+* `.float {numbers..}`
+`.double {numbers..}`
-* FLOAT: writes a list of 32-bit floating point numbers until end-of-line. this may not get implemented due to a lack of aliasing in vanilla Lua, and thus accuracy issues.
+writes a list of 32-bit/64-bit floating point numbers until end-of-line. this may not get implemented in vanilla Lua due to a lack of aliasing.